modcloth-cookbooks/users-augment/README.md

       // if you don't specify the path to authorized_keys,
       // it is assumed to be /home/<username>/.ssh/authorized_keys "users": {
-        "and-a-third-user"
+        "carol"
       }
     }
   }
 }
 ```

-In this scenario, alice and bob can log in as the `root` user, and
+In this scenario, 'alice' and 'bob' can log in as the `root` user, and
-and-a-third-user can log in as `appuser`
+'carol' can log in as `appuser`

 *NOTE:* It may be advantageous to use roles for pre-defined